Latest Report: The Gartner® Market Guide for IT Vendor Risk Management Solutions

 As you evaluate a third party, build a centralized third-party profile that includes demographic information, beneficial ownership, 4th-party technologies, ESG scores, recent business and reputational insights, data breach history, and recent regulatory findings and financial performance.
 Options can include analyzing the sources of this data separately, or integrating it into a single view that is extensible to multiple internal teams. |

 c.
-Financial Condition “Assess the third party’s financial condition, including reviews of the third party’s audited financial statements, annual reports, filings with the U.S. Securities and Exchange Commission (SEC), and other available financial information […]” |
+Financial Condition “An assessment of a third party’s financial condition through review of available financial information, including audited financial statements, annual reports, and filings with the U.S. Securities and Exchange Commission (SEC), among others, helps a banking organization evaluate whether the third party has the financial capability and stability to perform the activity …” |

 Leverage a global database of millions of businesses financial information, including organizational changes and financial performance, turnover, profit and loss, shareholder funds, etc. Your team can analyze the sources of this data separately by downloading financial statements, or integrate financial analysis into a broader risk assessment strategy. |